Durga (TV series)

-Durga was an Indian Bengali language television soap opera, which aired from 8 September 2008 – 26 June 2010 on Bengali GEC Star Jalsha.
+Durga is an Indian Bengali language television soap opera that aired from 8 September 2008 to 26 June 2010 on Bengali GEC Star Jalsha.
 The show starred Sandipta Sen, Gourab Chatterjee and Swagata Mukherjee and Payel De in lead roles.

 A spiritual sequel or a reboot of this series, Durga Durgeshwari, premiered in 2019 and ended in 2020.
 It starred Sampurna Mondal and Bishwarup Banerjee in the lead roles.